chen-keinan/openshift-ordeal/README.md

 # OpenShift-Ordeal

 ###  Scan your Openshift cluster !!
-OpenShift-Ordeal is an open source audit scanner who perform audit check on OpenShift Cluster and output it security report.
+OpenShift-Ordeal is an open source audit scanner who perform audit check on OpenShift Cluster and output it security report

 The audit tests are the full implementation of [CIS openshift Benchmark specification](https://www.cisecurity.org/benchmark/openshift/) <br>